odud-by/uae-fdi-resilience-analysis/README.md

 ## Trend Anchor & Momentum Adjustment

 The ARDL projections are based on historical relationships in the data.
 As a result, they naturally allow for some normalization following exceptionally strong inflows.
-However, the scale of FDI in 2023–2024 suggests a higher structural investment trajectory than implied by the prior decade.
+However, the scale of FDI in 2023–2024 suggests a higher investment trajectory than implied by the prior decade.

 The anchor is constructed using a weighted average of recent FDI growth, placing greater emphasis on post-pandemic years.
 This approach allows recent momentum to influence the forward-looking baseline without discarding the discipline of the ARDL framework.